 Other, cheaper sheet metals that can be used, unprotected, in Coastal Locations are Aluminium and 316-grade [aka ‘marine-grade’] Stainless Steel.
 These will also last ‘a human lifetime’, but they have distinct drawbacks.
 Aluminium will become very dull very quickly, as its protective Aluminium Oxide coat builds up; and longer term the surface will become pitted.
 It is ‘a look’, but not to everyone’s taste.
 Stainless Steel meanwhile is not maintenance-free, as is sometimes thought; and it will require ongoing maintenance to remove ‘tea-staining’ [surface corrosion which is non-structural, but aesthetically displeasing].
 Also, whilst Aluminium and Stainless Steel are cheaper than the precious metals, they are both still very expensive [indicatively about 30% and 60% more, respectively, than Polyester Powder Coated Zintec Steel].

-Aluminium and 316-grade Stainless Steel can also be barrier coated, such as with a Polyester Powder Coat.
+Aluminium and all grades of Stainless Steel can also be barrier coated, such as with a Polyester Powder Coat.
 This is, in many respects, the ideal specification for a Coastal Location – marrying the inherent corrosion resistance of the metal, with the protective and aesthetic attractions of a paint finish.
-There are also maintenance advantages: as if Powder Coated Zintec Steel or Mild Steel is scratched through to the bare metal, then it must be addressed immediately [as it will corrode]; whereas a similar scratch on Powder Coated Aluminium or Stainless Steel can be either ignored, of left to be fixed at a convenient time [as the metals will not corrode].
-However, whilst this is the ideal specification, in the real world the 30% to 60% premium will dissuade the majority of clients.
+There are also maintenance advantages: as if Powder Coated Zintec Steel or Mild Steel is scratched through to the bare metal, then it must be addressed immediately [as it will corrode]; whereas a similar scratch on Powder Coated Aluminium or Stainless Steel can be either ignored, or left to be fixed at a convenient time [as the metals will not corrode].
+This is the ideal specification, but in the real world the 20% to 60% premium may dissuade many clients.

 Finally, Zintec Steel or Mild Steel can be used in a Coastal Location.
 And in IOTA’s experience this offers best value to the majority of cases, where budgets are a material consideration.
 However these metals cannot be used unprotected; and their longevity in a Coastal Location thus relies completely on the quality of their manufacture.
 There is no reason why these planters should not last 20 to 30 years [not ‘a human lifetime’, but long enough for most clients], so long as they are well made – and this is the subject of the following section: D. Design and Manufacturing Specification.